 Everyone wants to enjoy a clean, clear pool.
-At times, perspiration, suntan oils and other contaminants will eventually accumulate in your pool.
-These contaminants will reduce the effectiveness of the chlorine.
-Other signs of the contamination (referred to as “Combined Chlorine”) are strong odors, eye burns, skin irritation and dull or cloudy water.
-This condition may arise after a week or two of normal use, or immediately after severe circumstances such as an unusually large number of swimmers, heavy rains or heat waves.
+At times, perspiration, suntan oils, and other contaminants will eventually accumulate in your pool.
+These contaminants will reduce the effectiveness of chlorine.
+Other signs of the contamination (referred to as “Combined Chlorine”) are strong odors, eye burns, skin irritation, and dull or cloudy water.
+This condition may arise after a week or two of normal use, or immediately after severe circumstances such as an unusually large number of swimmers, heavy rains, or heat waves.
 To eliminate the contaminants and revitalize the chlorine, a process known as “Shock Treatment” (sometimes referred to as “Super-chlorination”) is required.

 pH is the most important factor in water balance.
 When the pool’s pH is out of range, water balance problems may occur as mentioned above.
 The pH range is used to measure the relative acid or base of the water.
 The range is between 0 to 14, with a pH of 7 being neutral.
 Readings between 7.4 and 7.6 are considered acceptable for swimming pool water.

 Dry acid (sodium bisulfate) – decreases pH.
 This is a granular product for slowly lowering the pH of pool water.
 It is safer to handle and store than liquid acid.